Molly Olson and Engin Sungur-Summer 2013

 All students are encouraged to apply, though priority will be given to students who are a) part of the first generation in their family to go to college, b) from families with high financial need, or c) a member of a group traditionally underrepresented in the sciences.

-Application for Summer 2014 is available.
+Application for Summer 2014 is now closed.

 If you have questions about the summer research program or application process please contact Amanda Flinn.